raj-shah14/Kickstarter-Analysis/README.md

 # Analysis of Kickstarter Data
-Analyzing the Kickstarter Data and selecting features to predict whether A startup would be successful or Not Using Xgboost Classifier
+Analyzing the Kickstarter Data and selecting features to predict whether A startup would be successful or Not.

+Using Xgboost Classifier